TuxInvader/Docker-Brocade-vTM/README.md

-# Pulse Secure VTM (Docker-Brocade-vTM)
+# Pulse Secure VTM

-Pulse Secure vTM - Load Balancer.
-Extended from pulsesecure/vtm.
+This is a great little load balancer, which runs in Community Edition by default.
+Good integration with Kubernetes, and other container platforms.
+Fully customisable.
+It can be fully licensed and supported by contacting Pulse Secure and asking about a Services Director.

+For Kubernetes integration, see: https://github.com/pulse-vadc/kubernetes-vtm/

 Pulse Secure vTM (Formerly Brocade, Zeus ZXTM )
 ==================================================